 Most drivers over the age of 50 are lucky to have affordable insurance premiums after years of driving.
 But your premiums are unlikely to keep falling as you get older

 While car insurance is another annual or monthly cost you could probably do without, you probably associate expensive car insurance premiums with your younger years.
-Cover is notoriously expensive for young drivers, with those aged 17 to 22 paying an average of £1,436 per year for cover (source: AA British Insurance Premium Index, January 2017).
+Cover is notoriously expensive for young drivers, with those aged 17 to 22 paying an average of £1,771 per year for comprehensive cover (source: AA British Insurance Premium Index, July 2017).

 Car insurance premiums tend to slowly decrease as you get older, as more experience on the roads means you’re less of a risk in the eyes of insurers.
 Of course, you’re likely to notice a spike in your premium if you make a claim or commit a driving offence, but even the effects of these incidents will balance out after a few years of incident-free driving.